theusaf/kahoot-api-docs/docs/ex/calculate-timesync.md

 ## Calculating the timesync
 The following explains how to calculate values for <a href="#/enum/LiveTimesyncDataSync">LiveTimesyncDataSync</a>

-*Not tested: Providing a constant value like 0 for lag and offset might work without issue*
+*Providing a constant value like 0 for lag and offset might work without issue.
+Needs more testing to figure out the effect of this value on the game.*
+**This calculation only needs to be done once (during handshake).
+The client then uses these values for the remaining messages.**

 <div class="navigation">
   <div>